De Facto (band)

-De Facto was an American dub reggae band which included Cedric Bixler-Zavala, Omar Rodríguez-López, Isaiah "Ikey" Owens and Jeremy Ward.
+De Facto (alternatively spelled as DeFacto) was an American dub reggae band which has included Cedric Bixler-Zavala, Omar Rodríguez-López, Isaiah "Ikey" Owens and Jeremy Ward.

-Biography
+History

 The band began as small jam sessions after At the Drive-In shows.
 The original band consisted of Rodríguez-López, Bixler-Zavala, and Ward playing local shows around their hometown, El Paso, Texas.
 Bixler-Zavala said, "Yeah, actually, we used to be called the Sphinktators, that was early De Facto, just more rock."
 Rodríguez-López was the vocalist of the Sphinktators and remembers, "We used psychedelic sounds, Cedric played the bass, Jeremy played guitar, and Ralph Jasso played drums."

 For their first recording, they brainstormed the name De Facto Cadre Dub, which was later shortened to De Facto.
 The lineup of the band was switched around: Bixler-Zavala played drums like he did before in his earlier bands Foss and Los Dregtones, Rodríguez-López played bass, and Ward ran samples, sang, and did sparse guitar work.
 Ralph Jasso moved to keyboards but soon quit the band.
 The self-titled recording was released as a very limited vinyl pressing in 1999; it would be re-released in 2001 as How Do You Dub?
 You Fight for Dub.
 You Plug Dub In., through Headquarter Records, now known as Restart Records.
 Rodríguez-López met Ikey Owens at a hip hop show.
 They exchanged numbers, and then Owens met up with them during one of their shows and joined De Facto as their keyboard player midshow.
 After relocating to the West Coast, Owens joined the band full-time.

 Following the break-up of At the Drive-in in 2001, Rodríguez-López and Bixler-Zavala switched their focus to working on De Facto.
 That year eventually saw all the band's releases come out, starting with 456132015 EP produced by Mario Caldato Jr. De Facto's first full-length album, ¡Megaton Shotblast! was released on the Gold Standard Laboratories label, and received moderate success, likely in part due to the popularity of At the Drive-In.
 Légende du Scorpion à Quatre Queues, which would be the last De Facto album, followed the same year, released through Modern City Records.
 Both albums combined the band's studio recordings made in 2000 with live recordings from the European tour in 2001.